MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 ### Move numbers from Calling Plans to Operator Connect

-1. How you move existing phone numbers to Operator Connect will depend on your operator.
+1. How you move existing phone numbers from Calling Plans to Operator Connect will depend on your operator.
 Contact your operator to get started.
 See [Operators](#operators) to find your operator's website.

 2. Once your operator has helped you move your numbers to Operator Connect, unassign the user's Calling Plan phone number, and remove the Calling Plan License.
 Then, your operator will upload the numbers to your tenant.